-The Head of Paid Service, the appropriate Chief Officer or another officer nominated by a Chief Officer may represent the Council on partnership and external bodies, in accordance with the respective decisions of the Council and the Cabinet.
+The Head of Paid Service or the appropriate chief officer or officer nominated by the chief officer may represent the Council on partnership and external bodies, in accordance with the respective decisions of the Council and the Cabinet.

 The Monitoring Officer is responsible for promoting and maintaining the same high standards of conduct in partnerships that apply throughout the Council.